Inside Man: Music

 Jazz musician and trumpeter Terence Blanchard composed the film score, marking his eleventh collaboration with Lee.
-The soundtrack features the song "Chaiyya Chaiyya", composed by A. R. Rahman, which originally appeared in the 1998 Hindi film Dil Se..
+The soundtrack features the song "Chaiyya Chaiyya", composed by A. R. Rahman, which originally appeared in the 1998 Hindi film Dil Se...
 The song is featured during the opening credits of the film.
 A remix of the song, titled "Chaiyya, Chaiyya Bollywood Joint" plays during the end credits, and features Panjabi MC's added rap lyrics about people of different backgrounds coming together in order to survive.
 The soundtrack, titled Inside Man: Original Motion Picture Soundtrack, was released on CD in North America on March 21, 2006, through record label Varèse Sarabande.

 Release

 Inside Man held its premiere in New York at the Ziegfeld Theatre on March 20, 2006, coinciding with Lee's 49th birthday.
 On March 24, 2006, Universal Pictures released the film in 2,818 theatres in North America.
 The film was given the widest release of any Spike Lee film, edging out Summer of Sam (1999) by 1,282 theatres.
 Inside Man was also released throughout 62 foreign markets.
+The film was released on DVD on August 8, 2006, on HD DVD on October 23, 2007 and on Blu-ray on May 26, 2009.